OoStellarnightoO/OSCP_Notes/06-Windows Enumeration.md

 Now repeat that five times.

-Many OSCP boxes are designed in a way where WinPEAS will not pick it up.
+Many OSCP boxes are designed in a way where WinPEAS will not pick the PE up.
+But still run it once you are done with the checks below.

 I assumed you got some kind of shell on a Windows host.
 If it is a shell from a webshell, try upgrading to a more stable shell by popping one with nc.exe (which you need to transfer from your kali) or a msfvenom payload.